 Below: The narrow leaves appear to have a short stalk, but it the base directly attached to the stem.
 The underside is very pale with very fine surface hair and a pronounced convex mid-vein.
 Stems are thin.

-Below: Upper and Mid-stem leaves (top leaf) are longer by more narrow than the lower more basal stem leaves (bottom leaf).
+Below: Upper and Mid-stem leaves (top leaf) are longer but more narrow than the lower more basal stem leaves (bottom leaf).

 Below: Drawing courtesy Kurt Stüber's Online Library.